R01

 The Importance of English

 English is the lingua franca of tech.
-Mastering it unlocks resources, communication, and career opportunities.
+Working mastery unlocks resources, communication, and career opportunities.

 The common language of the global kitchen